Slurpmeme/fingervision/README.md

 ## How It Works

-This project uses a combination of powerful web technologies:
+This project uses a combination of :

 * **TensorFlow.js:** This library allows us to run our custom-trained YOLOv8 model directly in the browser, with no server-side processing required.
 * **YOLOv8:** A state-of-the-art object detection model that we trained on a combined dataset to recognize hand gestures from full-color images.